 - A. Informal Complaint Procedure: Student complaints should be resolved on an informal basis without the filing of a formal grievance. - 1.
-A student has 10 business days from the date of the incident
+A student has 10 business days from the date of the incident being grieved to resolve his complaint informally by approaching

-- being grieved to resolve his complaint informally by approaching his instructor, department chair or any other staff or faculty member directly involved in the grieved incident. - 2.
-Where this process does not result in a resolution of the grievance, the student may proceed to the formal grievance procedure. - B. Formal Complaint Procedure: Where a student cannot resolve his complaint informally, he may use the formal grievance procedure. - Within 15 business days of the incident being grieved, the student must file a formal grievance in the office of the division of the college as follows: - a.
-If the grievance is related to instruction/academic affairs, file the grievance with the office of the Vice President of Academic Affairs (VPAA), or - b.
-If the grievance is related to non-academic situations (residential facilities, campus life, campus safety, cafeteria, etc.), file the grievance with the office of the Special Assistant to the President (SA) - c.
-If the grievance is related to non-academic situations (business office, bookstores, etc.), file the grievance with the office of the Vice President of Administrative services (VPA). - d.
-If the grievance us related to non-academic situations (admissions, registrar's office, information technology, institutional effectiveness, etc.), file the grievance with the office of the Vice President of Student Affairs (VPSA). - e.
+- his instructor, department chair or any other staff or faculty member directly involved in the grieved incident. - Where this process does not result in a resolution of the grievance, the student may proceed to the formal grievance procedure. - B. Formal Complaint Procedure: Where a student cannot resolve his complaint informally, he may use the formal grievance procedure. - Within 15 business days of the incident being grieved, the student must file a formal grievance in the office of the division of the college as follows: - a.
+If the grievance is related to instruction/academic affairs/ institutional effectiveness, file the grievance with the office of the Vice President of Academic Affairs (VPAA), or - If the grievance is related to non-academic situations (residential facilities, campus life, campus safety, cafeteria, etc.), file the grievance with the Vice President of Student Affairs (VPSA). - If the grievance is related to non-academic situations (business office, bookstores, information technology etc.), file the grievance with the office of the Vice President of Administrative services (VPA). - d.
+If the grievance us related to non-academic situations (admissions, registrar's office, etc.), file the grievance with the office of the Vice President of Student Affairs (VPSA). - e.
 With the following information: Name, Date, Brief description of incident being grieved, Remedy requested, Other written documentation to support position, Signed, and Informal remedy attempted by student and outcome. - 2.
-If the grievance is against the VPAA, SA, VPSA, or VPA, the student shall file the grievance in the Office of the President. - 3.
-The VPAA, SA, VPSA, or VPA, or his designee, will investigate the matter and supply a written response to the student within 15 business days. - 4.
-If the grieved incident involves possible unlawful harassment, discrimination or retaliation for reporting unlawful harassment/ discrimination, the investigation will be handled pursuant to the Procedure: Unlawful Harassment and Discrimination of Students. - If the grieved incident is closely related to an incident being processed through the disciplinary procedure, the disciplinary procedure will take precedence and the grievance will not be processed until after the disciplinary procedure has run its course. - 6.
-The VPAA, SA, or VPA, or his designee, shall be granted an additional 15 business days to investigate the grievance upon notice to the grieving student. - C. Appeal of Staff Response: If a student is unsatisfied with the response from the VPAA, SA, VPSA, or VPA, the student may appeal the decision to the President of the college.
+If the grievance is against the VPAA, VPSA, VPA, VPO or VPIA, the student shall file the grievance in the Office of the President. - The VPAA, VPSA, VPA, VPO or VPIA or his/her designee, will investigate the matter and supply a written response to the student within 15 business days. - 4.
+If the grieved incident involves possible unlawful harassment, discrimination or retaliation for reporting unlawful harassment/ discrimination, the investigation will be handled pursuant to the Procedure: Unlawful Harassment and Discrimination of Students. - 5.
+If the grieved incident is closely related to an incident being processed through the disciplinary procedure, the disciplinary procedure will take precedence and the grievance will not be processed until after the disciplinary procedure has run its course. - 6.
+The VPAA, VPSA, VPA, VPO or VPIA or his/her designee, shall be granted an additional 15 business days to investigate the grievance upon notice to the grieving student. - C. Appeal of Staff Response: If a student is unsatisfied with the response from the VPAA, VPSA, VPA, VPO, or VPIA the student may appeal the decision to the President of the college.
 The college staff has no right to appeal.